Marryatville, South Australia: Business precinct

 There is a business precinct commonly known as Marryatville shops, or Marryatville/Kensington Park precinct, which straddles four suburbs, near the junction of Kensington Road and Tusmore Avenue in Leabrook.

 The enclosed Marryatville Shopping Centre is located on the corner of Kensington Road and Tusmore Avenue.
 The shopping centre was first developed for BI-LO supermarket in 1980–1981, this being demolished and rebuilt redeveloped in 2005–06.
-As of June 2019 It includes a Woolworths supermarket, newsagency, butchery, liquor store, Bakers Delight bakery, yogurt shop, pharmacy, dine-in café and Asian food take-away shop.
+As of June 2019 It includes a Woolworths supermarket, newsagency, butchery, liquor store, Bakers Delight bakery, yogurt shop, pharmacy, dine-in café, and Asian food take-away shop.

-Along Kensington Road in Marryatville, there is a petrol station, hairdresser, pizza shop and other businesses.
-Over the road in Kensington there is the Marryatville Hotel, and a little east of this, there are other shops, the Kensington Park post office, and the heritage-listed Regal Theatre, built in 1925 in art deco style.
+Along Kensington Road in Marryatville, there is a petrol station and other businesses.
+Over the road in Kensington there is the Marryatville Hotel, and a little east of this, there are other shops, the Kensington Park post office, and the heritage-listed Regal Theatre, built in 1925 and later extensively refurbished in 1940–41 art deco style, to designs by noted architect Frank Kenneth Milne.

-On the south side of Kensington Road in Leabrook is the heritage-listed building built in 1883 as the original Marryatville Primary School, now housing a large health centre and restaurant.
+On the south side of Kensington Road in Leabrook is the heritage-listed building built in 1883 as the original Marryatville Primary School, now housing a large health centre and restaurant (formerly Spice Kitchen, later bought by Marryatville Pizza Pan).